antonioaversa/taxes/README.md

   - `CryptoPortfolioValuesFilePath`, as the path of the file containing the value of the entire crypto portfolio for each relevant day
   - data extraction from Revolut and format described in the [Setup crypto portfolio values section](#Setup-crypto-portfolio-values)
+  - `MergeAllCryptos`: whether to consider all crypto-currencies as a single financial product or no (default: `true`)
 - define FX Rates settings:
   - `FXRatesFilePath`, as the path of the file that contains the FX Rates
   - data extraction from the web and format described in the [Setup FX Rates section](#Setup-FX-Rates)
+- define `WithholdingTaxes`, used in tax calculation, as a string-to-object dictionary, mapping the 2-letter id of a country, to its dividend and interest withholding rates

 ### Setup stock events